-Syntropic farming fits perfectly under the permaculture umbrella of whole system design, providing clear steps, practical detail and instruction taking the “food forest” element of a permaculture design system to the next level.
+Syntropic farming fits perfectly under the theoretical permaculture umbrella of whole habitat design, modelling from natural systems.
+Syntropic farming is a refined practical development providing clear steps, practical detail and instruction combining the “food forest” & “kitchen/Market Garden” elements of a permaculture design system and taking production quickly to the next level.

 The main difference:

-Both permaculture and syntropic farming are sustainable design systems that model natural ecology particularly of forests to create sustainable food systems for humans.
+Both permaculture and syntropic farming are sustainable design systems that model nature and natural ecology particularly of forests to create sustainable food systems for humans.

 Both permaculture and syntropic farming have their strengths and weaknesses, both compliment and overlap each other in their breadth and depth nicely.

-Permaculture is more a whole property design approach that deeply examines holistic design of entire habitats.
+Permaculture is a more wide reaching or culture based whole property design approach that deeply examines holistic design of entire habitats.

 Permaculture provides the insight, training and tools to ascertain and design everything that is needed on a property; from access, structures, water systems, finances, time frames and of course including within this food production systems for flora and fauna.